PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 ## Cooperative scheduling

-The process just described is also known as cooperative scheduling[^cooperative_scheduling] where a scheduler decides which task gets to run next after the currently running task cooperates by yielding control back to the scheduler when specific operations are performed, like calling a function `sleep(ms)` for example.
+The process just described is also known as cooperative scheduling[^cooperative_scheduling] where a scheduler decides which task gets to run next after the currently running task cooperates by yielding control back to the scheduler when specific operations are performed, like calling a function `sleep(ms)`, for example.

 In contrast to cooperative scheduling, there is a type of scheduling known as preemptive scheduling where a task is interrupted by the scheduler without the need for cooperation[^preemptive_scheduling].
-Preemptive scheduler is the type of scheduler used to schedule processes that will be found in most operating systems.
+Preemptive scheduling is the scheduling strategy that will be found in most operating system schedulers.

 The main problem with cooperative scheduling is that a rogue task can block a thread or even the whole runtime depending on how many threads are available for the runtime to use.

 ## Coroutines

-What i've been calling a task is also knwon as a coroutine.
+What i've been calling a task is also known as a coroutine.
 Coroutines allow program execution to be stopped and then resumed at a later time, a property that allows the runtime to stop and resume task execution.

 ## Go and stackful coroutines

 Go has [goroutines] which are a cheap lightweight thread abstraction managed by the Go runtime[^nindalf_how_goroutines_work].
 Goroutines can be multiplexed over several threads based on how many cores are available in the system.
 They also work in a single thread context.

-On Linux, threads usually have a stack size of 2MB[^pthread_create] and the action of switching between threads kown as [context switching][context_switch] which involves transitioning into [kernel mode][kernel] and [syscalls][syscall], then copying several registers[^nindalf_how_goroutines_work], stack pointer and program counter and storying them away so the thread can resume execution at a later time.
-Turns out that creating threads and switching between them can provide significant overhead due to the transitioning from user mode to kernel mode and the need to copy the thread context.
+On Linux, threads usually have a stack size of 2MB[^pthread_create] and the action of switching between threads kown as [context switching][context_switch] which involves [syscalls][syscall] and transitioning into [kernel mode][kernel], then copying several registers[^nindalf_how_goroutines_work], stack pointer and program counter and storying them away so the thread can resume execution at a later time.
+Turns out that creating threads and switching between them can result in significant overhead due to the transitioning from user mode to kernel mode and the need to copy the thread context.

-Goroutines use a technique known as `M:N` scheduling where `M` goroutines, which are also known as tasks or lightweight threads, are multiplexed over `N` system threads.
+Goroutines use a technique known as `M:N` scheduling where `M` goroutines are multiplexed over `N` system threads.
 The tasks, that need to hold less maintenance state, cooperate with a scheduler that runs in [user mode][protection_ring] which removes the need to switch to kernel-mode whenever a task needs to run.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17282221/194678599-544514e5-1bf9-4f68-b17c-e19c8a333654.png" />